Sean Fleming, Senior Writer - World Economic Forum

 Yet as history shows, pesticides applied to kill one type of pest don’t generally stay confined to those animals.
 (See also: DDT.)
 Horrifyingly but perhaps unsurprisingly, scientists now believe that bees aren’t the only animals that are adversely affected by neonicotinoids.
 Many bird species, too, appear to be in decline as a result of neonicotinoids trickling up through the food chain.

 According to a new research paper published in Nature Sustainability, rising use of neonicotinoids led to a drop in bird biodiversity in the United States between 2008 and 2014, scientists say.
-While bird populations […]
+While bird populations have […]

 Stephan: First, we had news reports, then we had the Mueller Report, then multiple sworn testimonies in front of Congressional committees, and now we have this from a Republican-led Senate committee.
 If Donald Trump were a normal person in a normal trial, there is no doubt in my mind that he would be convicted of treason.
 I cannot imagine how the evidence could be made more irrefutable unless someone produces a video of Trump and Putin actively colluding.
 Trump should have been convicted of his impeachment, and he should now be in prison.
 History will be quite damning about this and the behavior of Moscow Mitch and his fellow Republicans.
 The fact that this report is now coming out condemns them all.